Authillo/examples/frontends/react-frontend/README.md

+# React Frontend Integrated with Authillo

+This is a sample React App integrated with Authillo.
+It provides examples for both Authillo's standard sign in flow, as well as the embedded flow.
+More information on both flows can be found in the [Authillo documentation](https://authillo.com/developer).

-# Getting Started with Create React App
+## Getting Started

+Note: the implementation of this sample app is not meant to be production ready.
+It is meant to be a simple example of how to integrate Authillo with a React app.

+To get started, clone this repository and run npm install to install the dependencies.

+Finally, to run the app, run npm start in the frontend folder and npm run server in the backend folder.
+The frontend should now be running on http://localhost:3001 with the backend running on http://localhost:5001.

+# info on this particular react app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+We also used a typescript template for this react app creation

 ## Available Scripts